Cube Quest: Development

-Reception and legacy
+Reception

 The game received mixed reviews upon release, with praise for its graphics but criticism over its gameplay.
 Upon its AM Show debut, the game "was deemed highly complicated for a mainstream electronic diversion" according to Cash Box magazine.
 Upon its AMOA debut, the game was called "visually stunning" but "hallucinogenic" and "neo-psychedelic" by Cash Box.
 In Computer Games magazine, Ben Gold and Eugene Jarvis praised the graphics, but Jarvis criticized the gameplay, calling it "a poor version of Tempest."

-Possible connection to Polybius urban legend
+Legacy

-Various researchers, such as Patrick Kellogg, believe that Cube Quest may have been an inspiration for the Polybius urban legend, due to many similarities between the game and the legend.
+Some researchers, such as Patrick Kellogg, believe that Cube Quest was an inspiration for the Polybius urban legend.
 Polybius is frequently described as a Tempest-like shoot-em-up with surreal, often harmful visuals that was frequently visited by "men in black" before suddenly disappearing forever.
-Cube Quest, meanwhile, is a Tempest-like game with then-advanced visuals that, due to the unreliable nature of LaserDisc-based video games, was frequently visited for maintenance and often vanished from arcades after a short period of time.
+Cube Quest is a Tempest-like game with then-advanced visuals that, due to the unreliable nature of LaserDisc-based video games, was frequently visited for maintenance and often vanished from arcades after a short period of time.

-The name of Polybius supposed creator, "Sinneslöschen", even bears a passing resemblance to Cube Quests developer Simutrek.